zhosde/ninja-the-hacker/README.md

 ### About
 Project#1 The Game (Ironhack Web Development full-time July 2021 Bootcamp)
-- Player as ninja who is also a hacker, whose daily routin is fixing bugs and enforcing security
+- Player as ninja who is also a hacker, whose daily routine is fixing bugs and enforcing security
 - Shooting game with keyboard control to earn the highest score possible
 - Each bug hit by shurikan giving 20 points, each "security" catched giving 50 points
 - Game will be leveled up after certain time (more bugs incoming)